gkarasak/TES_waterpit/README.md

 ## 5. Results and Visualization

 The simulation produces:
-- **Temperature Evolution Plots** for each layer.
+- **Temperature Evolution Plots:** Time series for each layer.
-- A **Total Thermal Exergy Plot** showing exergy storage over time.
+- A **Total Thermal Exergy Plot:** Showing exergy stored over time.
-- A **Bar Chart** of exergy destruction per layer.
+- An **Exergy Destruction Bar Chart:** Exergy loss per layer.
-- A **3D Animation** of the TES showing the truncated-pyramid geometry with layers colored by temperature.
+- A **3D Animation:** An animated visualization of the TES with the truncated-pyramid geometry, where each layer is colored by its temperature.

 ---

 ## 6. Flowchart of the Simulation Process

-Below is a flowchart summarizing the simulation process:
+Below is the flowchart illustrating the simulation workflow:

 ![Simulation Flowchart](images/simulation_flowchart.png)

-*Figure: Flowchart of the simulation process.
-(If not rendered, please refer to the image in the `images/` folder.)*
+*Figure: Flowchart of the simulation process.*
+*If the diagram does not render, please refer to the attached image in the `images/` folder.*

 ---